Beat the Heat at these Cool Orlando Attractions

 Prices for the Penguins on Ice Experience begin at $199 per person.

-Looking for a more budget-friendly alternative?
-The Penguins Up-Close Tour introduces you to one of SeaWorld Orlando’s incredible penguin ambassadors for a one-of-a-kind meet-and-greet.
+For a more budget-friendly alternative, the Penguins Up-Close Tour introduces you to one of SeaWorld Orlando’s incredible penguin ambassadors for a one-of-a-kind meet-and-greet.

 The Penguins Up-Close Tour starts at $79 per person.

-Also brand new to SeaWorld Orlando is Expedition Odyssey, a fully immersive Arctic experience.
+Also brand new to SeaWorld Orlando this summer is Expedition Odyssey Fire & Ice, a fully immersive Arctic experience.

-This revolutionary ride sends passengers soaring, diving, twisting, and gliding through a breathtaking tour of the Arctic.
+Hop aboard a revolutionary ride that sends passengers soaring, diving, twisting, and gliding through a breathtaking tour of the Arctic.

 This family-friendly thrill ride sends you dodging falling icebergs, racing alongside pods of beluga whales, and diving into the depths of the sea.